vikashoo7/Question/linux.md

     How to convert lowercase to uppercase in shell script?
-    How to create a user in 10 server. what if I want to create a user in 1000 server.
+    How to create a user in 10 server. what if I want to create a user in 1000 server. what does "Tr -d" do?
-    Tr -d
-    grep -oP doll
+    what does "grep -oP doll"?
-    What is the difference between seed -i and seed -e.
+    What is the difference between "sed -i" and "sed -e".
     How to create 100 files without using for loop?
 HInt: with the help of regular expression?
     How to find the file which is not modified in last 30 days?
-    Do I need to mention shebang in the shell script? what are the various types of shell in Linux? what is shebang in shell script?
+    Do I need to mention shebang in the shell script? what is shebang in shell script?
+    what are the various types of shell in Linux?
     Write a shell script for getting the kernel version of 3 server?
     How to use a parameter in shell script?
     How to find a specific patter in file and then remove the specific patter?